VillagerUnknown/BabelFish/README.md

 **Known Issues**

 * Performance can be impacted by this mod as it frequently uses code similar to the `/locate` command for structure hints.
+This is controlled by the `worldHintSearchRadius` config value.
+By default, this is set to the lowest possible value.
+Increase this value at your own discretion.